Yesteryears . . .

 January 1979 - March 1980: As no information is available for this period, it's uncertain whether records were just lost or the Club ceased to exist.

-April 29, 1980: A message from the first president, Weldon Frase, to all faculty indicates that taxes are two years in arrears, the Club is in jeopardy of losing its property, and beckons all interested persons in the Club since 1976 to attend a call-to-action meeting.
+April 29, 1980: A message from the first president, Weldon Frase, to all faculty indicates that taxes are two years in arrears, the Club is in jeopardy of losing its property, and beckons Club members since 1976 to attend a call-to-action meeting.

 1990 - 1999 . . .